codedailyio/bitcoin_chart/tutorial.md

 The `x` for both will be at the same point because we're rendering at a specific spot horizontally.
 We then need to tell our `Line` to stretch from the top to the bottom.
 We do that using `0` for the top and our `yMax` as the bottom of the svg.

 We also render a circle at the specific data point on the line.
-Both `Line` and our `cirlce` have some general styling applied.
+Both `Line` and our `circle` have some general styling applied.
 This can be changed by you to meet whatever your styling desires are.
 Notice also we're not rendering any text values, just shapes.

 ```js
 import { Line, Bar, LinePath } from "@vx/shape";